Deconfounded Image Captioning: A Causal Retrospect: Experiments

-\textbf{Results and Analysis.} From Table~\ref{table:tab_kap}, we can find that our single-model UD-DICv1.0 and AoA-DICv1.0 achieve the best CIDEr-D: 128.2 and 130.7 with different training CIDEr-D. Compared with UD-HIP which pre-trains their IC by object detection and segmentation, our UD-DICv1.0, which is only pre-trained by object detection, has better performances.
-Interestingly, compared with VLP which exploits 30 times more samples (3 millions) than ours (0.1 million) to pre-train their model, our UD-DICv1.0 and AoA-DICv1.0 still achieve competitive results.
-Both comparisons suggest that \textit{our DIC framework is more cost-effective and efficient than large-scale pre-training} in boosting performances.
-Our DIC also outperforms the ICs with complex attention mechanisms, \eg, UD-DICv1.0 is better than RFNet, CAVP, and LBPF and AoA-DICv1.0 is better than AoANet though we do not use more advanced training strategy as AoANet~\cite{huang2019attention}.
-Finally, comparing our UD-DICv1.0 with the approximations of the front-door frameworks: sentence patterns and structured attention, we find that our UD-DICv1.0 is still the best, although we do not use multi-step reasoning as CNM and do not deploy complex graph convolution as GCN-LSTM and SGAE.
-All of these comparisons confirm the superiority of the proposed DIC framework than the ICs with weaker deconfounding approximations.
-We also compare our single-model UD-DICv1.0 and AoA-DICv1.0 with the other ICs on MS-COCO online test set.
-From Table~\ref{table:tab_online} we observe that our UD-DICv1.0 and AoA-DICv1.0 achieve the highest CIDEr-D c5 and c40 scores.
+\textbf{Results and Analysis.} From TABLE~\ref{table:tab_kap}, we can find that our single-model UD-DICv1.0 and AoA-DICv1.0 achieve the best CIDEr-D scores: 128.8 and 131.1 when different training rewards are used.
+Compared with UD-HIP which pre-trained their captioner by object detection and segmentation, our UD-DICv1.0, which was only pre-trained by object detection, has better performances.
+Interestingly, compared with VLP which exploited 30 times more samples (3 million) than ours (0.1 million) to pre-train their model, our UD-DICv1.0 and AoA-DICv1.0 still achieve competitive results.
+Both comparisons suggest that our DIC framework is more cost-effective and efficient than these large-scale pre-training captioners in boosting performances.
+Our DIC also outperforms the captioners with advanced attention mechanisms, \eg, UD-DICv1.0 is better than RFNet, CAVP, and LBPF; and AoA-DICv1.0 is better than AoANet though we did not use more advanced training strategy as AoANet~\cite{huang2019attention}.
+Finally, comparing our UD-DICv1.0 with the approximations of the front-door frameworks: sentence patterns and structured attention, we find that our UD-DICv1.0 is still the best, although we did not use multi-step reasoning as CNM and did not deploy complex graph convolution as GCN-LSTM and SGAE. \re{From TABLE~\ref{table:tab_group}, we can also see that UD-BD and UD-DICv1.0 achieve higher BLEUs and METEOR than GroupCap, which suggests that the backdoor and front-door adjustments are also good strategies of using the other image samples for captioning, even without explicitly exploiting the relevance and diversity knowledge.}

+We also compare our single-model UD-DICv1.0 and AoA-DICv1.0 with the other captioners on MS COCO online test set, where the results are reported in Table~\ref{table:tab_online}.
+It can be observed that our UD-DICv1.0 and AoA-DICv1.0 achieve the highest CIDEr-D c5 and c40 scores.
+All of these comparisons confirm the superiority of the proposed DIC framework over the captioners with weaker deconfounding approximations.